Header image (Charactron)

 This class concerns what happens when language becomes manifest in the world, with a particular focus on forms of language or forms of manifestation that foreground computation and/or interactive media.
 Our methodology for approaching these themes is free-form, drawing from critical making, speculative design, creative writing, and the humanities.
 In particular, the class asserts that making things is one of the most effective ways of learning how to think critically.

-Organization and expectations
+Organization and time commitment

 Around half of our time in class will be dedicated to lectures, presentations and discussions of assigned readings.
 The other half will be dedicated to hands-on tech tutorials that demonstrate how to make new work, using computational techniques similar to (or inspired by) those used in the works we’re discussing.